wandansible/prometheus_exporter/README.md

         description: Name of the exporter systemd service
         type: str

+      EXPORTER_NAME_service_unit_file:
+        description: Contents of the systemd unit file for the exporter
+        type: str

       EXPORTER_NAME_handler:
         description: Name of the exporter handler to notify
         type: str